xlite-dev/flux-faster/README.md

 ```

 Note that `torch.compile` is able to perform this fusion automatically, so we do not
-observe a speedup from the fusion when `torch.compile` is enabled.
+observe a speedup from the fusion (outside of noise) when `torch.compile` is enabled.

 TODO: Add plot!